samharrison7/fortran-error-handler/doc/ErrorHandler.md

 As well as specifying custom errors when initialising, custom errors can be added on the fly using the `add` procedure.
 This can add a single error from a code, message and isCritical parameter, a single error from an ErrorInstance, multiple errors from an arrays of codes, messages and areCritical parameters, or multiple errors from an array of ErrorInstances. `add` is generic, and one of a number of actual procedures will be called, depending on the parameters specified:

 #### `ErrorHandler%add(code, message, isCritical, error)`
 For single errors, `add` acts as a generic to the ErrorHandler's `addErrorInstance` procedure.
 All parameters are optional, and if a code is specified, then the error parameter is ignored.
-Attempting to add a pre-existing error code cause an error.
+Attempting to add a pre-existing error code causes an error.

 | Parameter declaration | Description | Default |
 | :--- | :--- | :--- |